 An archaeologist’s treasure chest

-Samos has more than its share of antiquities and attractions for you to unearth.
+Samos has a plethora of antiquities and attractions for you to discover.
 Among them, the walls of Polykrates, the Ancient Theatre and Roman Baths, and the amazing tunnel of Eupalinos, one of the great engineering feats of all time.
-Finally, the Temple of Hera, and the sanctuary around it, in the supposed place of her birth, was one of the largest temples in Greece.
+Finally, the Temple of Hera was one of the largest temples in Greece.

 Vathy, living traditions in the present tense

 Have a wander around the old part of Samos’ main port-town, built on a hillside overlooking the sea.
 The narrow streets and handsome two-storey houses with tiled roofs and charming individual features will give you a glimpse of pre-20th-century life.
 Some homes attract your attention with an elegant stone staircase, others will have interestingly carved wooden doors, or the enclosed balconies typical of Anatolia.
 But walk down to the waterfront and you’re back in today.
 The town extends around the deep bay that gave it its name.

 Beaches, beaches, beaches